jlevangi/LazyDJ/README.md

 # The Lazy DJ

-The Lazy DJ is a web application that allows users to search for songs and add them to their Spotify queue.
+Lazy DJ is a web application that allows users to search for and queue songs on Spotify, creating a collaborative playlist experience.
+It's perfect for parties, gatherings, or any situation where you want to give others control over the music without handing over your device.
 The app is built with Flask and can be run as a Progressive Web App (PWA).

 ## Features

-- Search for songs and add them to your Spotify queue.
+- Search for songs on Spotify
+- Add songs to the current Spotify queue
-- View the next songs in your queue.
+- View the current playing track and upcoming queue
-- Prevents queueing the same song with a 20 minute period.
+- Prevent duplicate song additions within a time frame
 - Responsive design and PWA capabilities for a native app-like experience.

 ## Requirements

+Before you begin, ensure you have met the following requirements:
-- Python 3.9+
+- Python 3.7+
+- A Spotify Developer account and application
 - Docker (optional, for containerized deployment)

 ## Installation